Phenyo28/Capstone-Project-Smart-Mirror-Protoype-/README.md

 - Monitor/Screen frame or DIY 3D housing

 ## Software Stack
-1. Raspberry Pi OS as your base.
+1. Raspberry Pi OS as the base.
-2. Python as your main language.
+2. Python as the main language.
 3. OpenCV + MediaPipe for the core AR camera magic.
 4. TensorFlow Lite for the on-device AI analysis.
 5. Kivy or PyGame to build the user interface around the video feed.